 Building the Car¶

-Extremely excited when opening the box and checking so many components?
+Are you excited when you open the box and see so many components?
 Keep your patience and take it easy.
-Please note that some details in the following steps need CAREFUL observation.
-You should double-check your work based on the figures in the manual after finishing each step.
-Don’t worry!
-Kindly reminders will be given in some particular steps.
-Just follow the tutorial step by step.
-Okay, with no further ado, now let’s start!
+Please note that some details in the following steps need careful observation.
+You should double-check your work based on the figures in the manual after finishing each step. let’s start!

-Insert an M4x25 screw through a Steering Connector, 3 Bearing Shields, 3 Hex Front Wheel Fixing Plates, and a front wheel, into an M4 Self-locking Nut (note the direction) as shown below:
+Insert an M4x25 screw through a Steering Connector Plate, 3 Bearing Shields, 3 Hex Front Wheel Fixing Plates, and a front wheel, into an M4 Self-locking Nut as shown below:

 You can use the Cross Socket Wrench to secure the M4 Self-locking Nut, then use the screwdriver to tighten the M4x25 screw.

 The Self-locking Nut should be screwed tight enough.
 It would be better to tighten the screw until the wheel and Steering Connector cannot move first, then loosen the screw a little, so that the Steering Plate can just move.
 Thus, the wheel can turn flexibly when the connection would not be too loose.

 Assemble the other front wheel in the same way, but bear in mind the Steering Connector plate on the wheel should be symmetric with the previous one.

 Now two front wheels have finished assembly.

 Take out the Cross rocker arm and mount it onto the Pan-and-tilt Base Plate with 2 M1.5x4 screws (into the hole like this).
 Pay attention to the holes on the round rocker arm to be fastened.

 Do the same operation to the Camera Mount Plate.